knpuniversity/javascript/knpu/ep4-reactjs/delete-api.md

 Then, because every endpoint will return JSON, we can `.then()` to transform the Promise data from the `response` object into JSON.

+***TIP
+This introduces a bug when the response is null.
+We'll handle it in chapter 35 (https://symfonycasts.com/screencast/reactjs/deep-state-update)
+***

 [[[ code('280c92522e') ]]]

 And just like that, we have a nice utility function that will set our credentials